Best Time for Desert Safari Dubai: Month-by-Month Guide (2026)

 May to September — summer safaris

 I won't sugarcoat it: summer in the desert is brutal.
 Daytime temps regularly hit 45°C+, and the sand holds that heat.
-That said, we still run safaris every evening — and there are genuine perks to visiting in summer:
+That said, we still run safaris every day — and there are real perks to visiting in summer:

 Summer is also surprisingly good for quad biking — the open-air ride creates its own breeze, and with smaller groups, you get more time on the dunes.